picojs/picolog/README.md

 #### plog_enable_appender(id)

-Enables the specified appender. **NOTE:** Appenders are enabled by default after registration.
+Enables the specified appender.
+**NOTE:** Appenders are enabled by default afterregistration.

 - `id` - The appender to enable